 Other times I had to kiss a boo-boo or give a bath, but I wasn’t getting agitated by the fussing, arguing or crying.

-You Don’t Need To Ignore Them
+You Don’t Need To Ignore The Kids

 The point is not to neglect the little ones or leave them alone without supervision.
 Though if they’re old enough, by all means, do go somewhere else in the house.